 5. Cruise on the Seine River

-Whether its winter, summer or any other season, cruising on the Seine River is a magical experience that knows no season restriction.
+Whether its winter, summer or any other season, cruising on the Seine River is one of the romantic things in Paris that knows no season restriction.

 The cruise passes some of Paris’ top attractions like the Eiffel Tower, Notre Dame, the Grand Palais, and the Louvre giving you a chance to watch the dazzling lights as they’re always lit up during the wintertime.
 As you take in the incredible views, you can also enjoy either a 3-course or a 4-course dinner.